Hiring a Virtual Assistant for CPAs: A Firm Owner’s Guide

 Someone who gives each project their full attention and quick when it comes to catching errors.

-Organized and Able to Multitask
+Strong Organizational Skills and Ability to Multitask

 People with this skill effectively manage their time and energy in order to complete tasks.
 Spending their time and resources in an efficient manner indicates that they value their work.